 About the Washington Food Protection Task Force

-The Washington State Food Protection Task Force was formed in August 2012 through Grant money received from the U.S. Food and Drug Administration (FDA).
+The Washington State Food Protection Task Force was formed in August 2012 through cooperative agreement funding received from the U.S. Food and Drug Administration (FDA).
 The task force pulls together all levels of government: federal, state and local to work together to identify and address food protection issues in Washington State.
 Member agencies have expertise in food, feed, epidemiology, laboratory, animal health, environment and public health.

-The vision of the Washington State Food Protection Task Force is to:
+The mission of the Washington State Food Protection Task Force is to:

 - Identify and address food and feed safety issues within Washington State;